 2, -.45678…, 6.5, √ 3, √ 2

 Solution: Rational Numbers – 2, 6.5 as these are terminating numbers.

 Irrational Numbers – -.45678…, √ 3, √ 2 as these have a non-terminating non-repeating decimal expansion.

-To know more about rational and irrational numbers, download BYJU’S-The Learning App.
-To watch interesting videos on irrational numbers visit our YouTube channel.
+To know more about rational and irrational numbers, download BYJU’S-The Learning App or Register with us to watch interesting videos on irrational numbers.